umami-software/website/content/running-on-digitalocean.md

 # Running on DigitalOcean

 [DigitalOcean](https://m.do.co/c/c9ebc1c0928d) is an affordable cloud hosting provider that will let you host your own Umami setup.
-In this setup we are going to install [Ubuntu](https://ubuntu.com/), a [Postgresql](https://www.postgresql.org/) database, an [Nginx](https://www.nginx.com/) webserver, [Node.js](https://nodejs.org/) and Umami.
+In this setup guide we are going to install [Ubuntu](https://ubuntu.com/), a [Postgresql](https://www.postgresql.org/) database, an [Nginx](https://www.nginx.com/) webserver, [Node.js](https://nodejs.org/) and Umami.